 Visual Landscape Gardening are licensed post and rail fencing installers Adelaide residents have used and trusted for post and rail fencing installation since 1989, and are called out frequently to replace fences that have not been installed correctly.

-Many fencing companies will quote the cheapest price by cutting corners; using thin posts that are not cemented into the ground far enough is a situation seen all too often.
+Many fencing companies will quote the cheapest price by cutting corners.
+Using thin posts that aren’t cemented into the ground far enough is a situation seen all too often.

 Post and Rail Fencing Tips:

 Post and rail fencing is the budget fencing option, so if you and your neighbour are after the cheapest fence, post and rail fencing is the answer.

 Discuss with your neighbour the benefits of having your boundary post and rail fence erected on top of a retaining wall or concrete plinth to keep the bottom away from pooling water and build up of dirt and leaves, both of which can cause the steel fence to rust over time.